loregamer/BG3DialogueFinder/README.md

 ### Database Creation and Accuracy

   Localization are referenced in english.loca along with the relevant subtitle.
 Accuracy for these should be 100%.
-There are some .wems in the Localization directory that are not used in english.loca.
+There are some .wems in the directory that are not used in english.loca.
 These may be cut content.
 At some point I will run these through Whisper and add them to the database.
 Character names were scraped from Pandora’s list of Voice UUIDs.

   SharedSounds files were harder: